tamarin-prover/tamarin-prover/src/003_example.md

 Modeling the Public Key Infrastructure
 --------------------------------------

+In Tamarin the protocol and its environment are modeled using *multiset rewriting rules*.
+The rules operate on the system's state expressed as a multiset of facts.
+Facts can be seen like predicates storing state information, for example `Out(h(k))` models the fact that the protocol send out the message `h(k)` on the public channel.

-Now, we introduce multiset rewriting rules modeling a public key infrastructure (PKI).
-In these rules we use facts to store information about the state in their arguments.
+The example starts with the model of a public key infrastructure (PKI).
+In the first rules we again use facts to store information about the state in their arguments.
 The rules have a premise and a conclusion, separated by the arrow `-->`:

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=19 upper=22}
 ~~~~